Experiencing 11 month old sleep problems? Here’s what to do when your baby is waking up at night and going through a sleep regression.

 It’s the worst feeling, when you think this would be better by this point.
 Except even at 11 months, your baby is still not sleeping through the night.
 Instead, he wakes up—often multiple times—for a feeding, and has a hard time settling back down.

-You know you need to stop middle of the night feedings, especially since he’s almost a year old.
+You know you need to stop the frequent feedings, especially since he’s almost a year old.
 But you haven’t phased them out because feeding has been the only thing that works.
 If you don’t, he freaks out and gets so worked up that getting him back to sleep turns into a two-hour event.

 How to solve 11 month old sleep problems

-At almost a year after welcoming your baby home, it’s easy to just be so over it.
-So over the sleep deprivation, tired of not knowing what to do, and frustrated that you’re still in the same place after all this time.
+At almost your baby’s first year, it’s easy to just be so over these sleep patterns.
+You’re sleep deprived, tired of not knowing what to do, and frustrated that you’re still in the same place after all this time.

 First off, big hugs mama!
-It’s one thing to be sleep-deprived in the newborn stage, but another when you’ve been this exhausted for nearly a year.
+It’s one thing to be sleep-deprived in the newborn stage, but another when you’re still having night wakings for nearly a year.
 Any hope of “it’ll get better” fades with every passing day.
 You know you need to do something… but what?

-You see, having a plan starts with knowing why your baby is waking up at night, even if all of a sudden.
-Take a look at these reasons and, more important, how to get your 11 month old to sleep.
+You see, having a plan starts with knowing why your baby is waking up at night, whether he had never been a good sleeper or if this is coming as a surprise.
+Take a look at these recommendations to get your 11 month old to sleep.

 1. Ditch unsustainable sleep aids